TheHandOfNOD/MyJourney2Flip/README.md

 - [SDK Man](https://sdkman.io/)
 - [Micronaut](https://micronaut.io/)

 To be honest, there still seems to be a little bit of configuration problems, which I will investigate further so that I soon can start with my Kotlin/Micronaut project.
+## Configuring Ubuntu
+After solving the first issues with SDK MAN (a restart did it ... like always) I started to configure Ubuntu.
+### Git
+First, naturally I installed and configured git.
+I connected my local repository with the one in github.

 # My first guides to Kotlin
 ## Kotlin Lang